splunk/observability-workshop/docs/dashboards/savingcharts.md

 ---

-## 2 Adding your dashboard to the team page
+## 2. Adding dashboards to Team page

 It is common practice to link dashboards that are relevant to a Team to a teams page.
 So lets add your dashboard to the team page for easy acess later.